From screening to diagnosis to treatment, we’re changing everything about prostate cancer.

 Screenings include a digital rectal exam and a prostate-specific antigen (PSA) blood test.
 A high score on the PSA test usually is because of a benign (not cancer) enlarged prostate.
 But it also can be a sign of prostate cancer.

 The IsoPSA test detects changes in PSA molecules instead of just measuring how much PSA is in your blood.
-That means the test is better at telling whether you have a prostate cancer that may need treatment or not.
+That means the test is better at informing patients and their urologists if a prostate biopsy is needed.

 Many men who used to be recommended for a biopsy after their PSA test may no longer need one.
 In fact, one study found that prostate biopsies recommended on the basis of PSA alone were avoided in 50% of men who had the IsoPSA test.